PUBLIC COMPUTERS IN ACTIVIST SPACES SHOULD USE LIVE DISKS, NOT HARD DRIVES!

 I recommend configuring the BIOS to boot from CD first unless you have machines that will boot from USB sticks(most newer ones, few older ones).
 These should be set to boot from USB first, then CD.

-Mark machines that can boot form USB so people with things like encryption-supporting operating systems on USB can use them.
+Mark machines that can boot from USB so people with things like encryption-supporting operating systems on USB can use them.

 Unsecured wireless networks give maximum public access but are somewhat easier to spy on.
 Of course, as easy as it is to get ISP’s to cooperate with cops, I don’t suppose that matters much.

-Drop in Knoppix or DSL disks, test boot, make sure the computers see the network, and start promoting free semi-secure public access.
+Drop in your live disks, test boot, make sure the computers see the network, and start promoting free semi-secure public access.
 Remind users to REBOOT if they need to immediately destroy temporary files and old emails when they are done!
-You will no doubt need to include a simple “how to use” printout next to each machine so people not familiar with Linux can find the Firefox or Konqueror browser and get to the internet.
+You will no doubt need to include a simple “how to use” printout next to each machine so people not familiar with Linux can find the Firefox browser and get to the internet.